jayeshmahapatra/jayeshmahapatra.github.io/_posts/2023-07-27-translation-app.md

 that will walk you through the process of creating a simple camera app.
 Since we only need image capture functionality, you can stop after Step 5 of the tutorial and skip the rest that deals with video capture and image analysis.

-Once you have completed the Camera X tutorial upto Step 5, you are ready the start our Translation App tutorial.
+Once you have completed the Camera X tutorial upto Step 5, you are ready the start this Translation App tutorial.

-## Step 1: Adding and Extra Activity to the Base App
+## Step 1: Adding an Extra Activity to the Base App
 Does the following:
 - Modify the main activity to capture and save picture in the app's directory
 - Create a New Activity called Preview Activity that the app transitions to after the picture is captured.